-Wind information is not shown when the EFIS is in ground mode or the AHRS is in DG mode.
+Wind information is not shown when the aircraft is in ground mode nor when the AHRS is in DG mode.

 If referenced to magnetic north, direction readout uses the degree (°) symbol.
-Otherwise, a stylized true north (T) symbol is used.
+Otherwise, a stylized true north (^T) symbol is used.

-- 2) Outside Air Temperature (OAT): Digitally in °C or °F (as configured in EFIS limits). - 3) International Standard Atmosphere (ISA): Difference between ISA temperature and current outside air temperature is displayed digitally in °C or °F (negative value = less than standard OAT).
-Decluttered if not enabled in EFIS limits. - 4) Density Altitude (DA): Digitally in feet or meters.
-Decluttered if the "Density altitude" is disabled in EFIS limits. - 5) True Airspeed (TAS): Digitally in knots.
-Decluttered if "TAS" is disabled in EFIS limits. - 6) Ground Speed (GS): Digitally in knots or Km/h.
+- 2) Outside Air Temperature: Digitally in °C or °F (as configured in EFIS limits). - 3) International Standard Atmosphere (ISA): The difference between ISA temperature and current outside air temperature is displayed digitally at °C or °F (negative value = less than standard OAT.) decluttered if the "Show ISA Temperature" is disabled in EFIS limits. - 4) Density Altitude (DA): Digitally in feet or meters.
+Decluttered if Show Density altitude is disabled in EFIS limits. - 5) True Airspeed (TAS): Digitally in knots, or Km/h.
+Decluttered if True Airspeed is disabled in EFIS limits. - 6) Ground Speed (GS): Digitally in knots or Km/h.

-2.4.8.
-Waypoint Distance ETE/ETA Functions
+2.4.9.
+Waypoint Distance/Fuel Totalizer Functions